chanzuckerberg/miniwdl/docs/check.rst

             (Ln 2, Col 21) ForwardReference, reference to i precedes its declaration (Ln 10, Col 14) NameCollision, declaration of 't' collides with a task name

 miniwdl parsed the document successfully to produce this outline, but noted several issues within.
 First, we forgot to specify the WDL language version by starting the file with ``version 1.0`` or ``version development``, causing miniwdl to assume the outdated draft-2 dialect (as required by the WDL specification).
-This in turn causes a more serious problem: WDL draft-2 didn't yet support the ``~{expr}`` interpolation syntax, so it goes unrecognized here, leaving incorrect command logic and the WDL value ``s`` unused.
+This leads to a more serious problem: WDL draft-2 didn't yet support the ``~{expr}`` interpolation syntax, so it goes unrecognized here, leaving incorrect command logic and the WDL value ``s`` unused.
 This pitfall (a common one!) illustrates how the "lint" warnings, while often stylistic, can indicate critical errors.

 If your system has `ShellCheck <https://www.shellcheck.net/>`_ installed, ``miniwdl check`` automatically runs it on each task command script and reports any findings, in this case: